segmentio/segment-docs/src/connections/destinations/catalog/exponea/index.md

 beta: true
 ---

-[Exponea](https://exponea.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a Customer Data & Experience Platform (CDXP) which creates a unified source of customer intelligence in real-time, ready for immediate activation via its own built‑in omnichannel marketing systems (web, email, push, mobile, text messages,etc.) powered by customer-centric analytics and artificial intelligence (product recommendations and predictions).
+[Exponea](https://exponea.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a Customer Data & Experience Platform (CDXP) which creates a unified source of customer intelligence in real-time, ready for immediate activation using its own built‑in omnichannel marketing systems (web, email, push, mobile, text messages,etc.) powered by customer-centric analytics and artificial intelligence (product recommendations and predictions).

 This destination is maintained by Exponea.
 For any issues with the destination, contact your dedicated Exponea team or [support](mailto:support@exponea.com).